wp-plugins/upprev/readme.txt

 = How to add upPrev for pages or custom post types? =

 Yes.
-Just select post types on `Apperance -> upPrev -> Content` page in `Select post types` section.
+Just select post types on `Appearance -> upPrev -> Content` page in `Select post types` section.

 = How I can customize with my own styles? =